 - As of 2010, WLT has been awarding Walter Jr. and Dolores K. Neustadt Scholarships (a gift of Kathy Neustadt, Nancy Barcelo, and Susan Neustadt Schwartz) to enable OU students to take WLT courses, to attend Neustadt conferences, and to undertake undergraduate research projects.

-- In the past ten years, WLT has broadened its editorial purview to include the other arts and culture, with an emphasis on essayistic writing that is engaging to nonspecialist readers (see Robert Con Davis-Undiano, "Back to the Essay: World Literature Today in the Twenty-First Century," Winter 2000).
+- In the past two decades, WLT has broadened its editorial purview to include the other arts and culture, with an emphasis on essayistic writing that is engaging to nonspecialist readers (see Robert Con Davis-Undiano, "Back to the Essay: World Literature Today in the Twenty-First Century," Winter 2000).

-- Since 2009, with funding from the Norman Arts Council, WLT has expanded its annual Neustadt and Puterbaugh events into a festival format—with music, theater, and poetry in performance as well as film festivals—in partnership with other departments on campus, and WLT-administered fellowships have given hundreds of students full-tuition scholarships and book stipends to take the Neustadt and Puterbaugh courses built around the work of visiting writers.
+- Since 2009, with funding from the Norman Arts Council, WLT has expanded its annual Neustadt and Puterbaugh events into a festival format—with music, theater, dance, and poetry in performance as well as film festivals—in partnership with the College of Fine Arts and the College of International Studies, and WLT-administered fellowships have given hundreds of students full-tuition scholarships and book stipends to take the Neustadt and Puterbaugh courses built around the work of visiting writers.

-- WLT's expanded internship program gives students hands-on experience with editing, designing, and marketing a world-class literary magazine; many former interns have received job placements with book publishers and magazines throughout the country and have gone on to prestigious graduate programs and law schools (Oxford, East Anglia, Princeton, Brown).
+- WLT's expanded internship program gives students hands-on experience with editing, designing, and marketing a world-class literary magazine; many former interns have received job placements with book publishers and magazines throughout the country and have gone on to prestigious graduate programs and law schools (Columbia, Oxford, East Anglia, Princeton, Brown).

 - Since 2003, WLT has routinely partnered with public schools around the state (including Norman, Tahlequah, Anadarko, and Lawton) to bring students to their Neustadt and Puterbaugh festivals, and laureates of the NSK Neustadt Prize for Children's Literature have visited schools and libraries.

-- WLT's editors and contributing editors routinely travel to writers' conferences (PEN World Voices, the Gothenburg Book Fair, Guadalajara International Book Fair, etc.) to meet with prospective authors/translators and to represent WLT.
+- WLT's editors and contributing editors routinely travel to writers' conferences (AWP, ALTA, PEN World Voices, the Gothenburg Book Fair, Guadalajara International Book Fair, etc.) to meet with prospective authors/translators and to represent WLT.

-- Since 2006, WLT has increased its bookstore distribution throughout the US and Canada through Ingram Periodicals, and circulation of our print edition is up 30 percent in the past five years.
+- Since 2006, WLT has increased its bookstore distribution throughout the US and Canada through TNG.

-- WLT launched the Zinio digital magazine edition in 2010 for general readers.
+- WLT launched a digital magazine edition in 2010 for general readers.

-- The managing editor of WLT served on the Council of Editors of Learned Journals committee that drafted the position statement "The Contributions of Journal Editors to the Scholarly Community" (October 2004), and WLT is a participating member of CELJ.
+- The then-managing editor of WLT, Daniel Simon, served on the Council of Editors of Learned Journals committee that drafted the position statement "The Contributions of Journal Editors to the Scholarly Community" (2004).

 - WLT's managing editor serves on the Oklahoma Literary Landmarks Advisory Board.